 Once all the files are selected, click Burn and wait until the process is complete.

-You would have successfully completed Burning your Disc by now.
+You would have successfully completed Burning your Disc by now and learnt how to burn a CD.

 Now it’s Your Turn!

+Tell us if you got how to burn a CD?
 Did you learn how to burn songs onto a CD?
-Tell us what kind of files did you Burn?
 Did you Burn CD or a DVD?
-Don’t forget to ask questions or any further advice you require.
+Don’t forget to ask questions or any further advice you require on How to Burn a CD.